Automattic/phpcs-diff/README.md

 - [ ] Make configuration of the environment (phpcs command, standard's location, more repositories registration and svn credentials) easier than manually modificating the code
 - [ ] Create GitHub version control backend
 - [ ] Make the WP CLI command version control backend agnostic
+- [ ] Turn this into a proper WordPress plugin for easy installation